How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 1) Nocturnal Desert Animals

-This behavior of animals allows them to escape the heat of the day by hiding in burrows, shallows, and the shade of rocks during the day.
-During the cold evening, they come out of hiding to feed, hunt, and are at their most active.
+This behavior allows animals to escape the heat of the day by hiding in burrows, shallows, and the shade of rocks during the day.
+During the cooler evening, they come out of hiding to feed, hunt, and be at their most active.

-The Mexican coyote and Fennec fox are two small preditors that follow these lifestyles to help them survive in the desert.
+The Mexican coyote and Fennec fox are two small predators that follow these lifestyles to help them survive in the desert.

 2) Thick Fur

-In the same way, arctic animals have thick fur to keep them warm, some animals living in the desert do have the same thick coat, but in order to stay cool by keeping the heat out.
+In the same way Arctic animals have thick fur to keep them warm, some animals living in the desert have the same thick coat in order to stay cool by keeping the heat out.

 The thick fur of camels protects against the heat from the sun reaching the skin.
 Similarly, the layer of hair on desert foxes has a light color that reflects the sun’s rays.
 The same thick coat keeps them warm during cold winter nights.